 A. What benchmarking can do is identify the range of observed staffing in departments that are reasonably alike.
 Determining your relative position within the peer group is the beginning, not the end, of the improvement process.

-A. First, it is true that all departments and all hospitals are unique.
-Pure "apples-to-apples" comparisons are not only impossible, they wouldn't be very helpful as a change tool if you could find them.
+A. Every department and every hospital is unique.
+Pure “apples-to-apples” comparisons are not only impossible, they wouldn’t be very helpful as a change tool if you could find them.
 Peer groups, to be useful, should consist of departments with approximately the same responsibilities and approximately the same workload in hospitals that are generally similar in terms of size, teaching status, setting and case mix.
-We refer to this as "intrinsic factors."
+We refer to this as “intrinsic factors.”

 Peer groups will differ from one another in how they approach meeting those responsibilities and performing the work.
 These differences are referred to as “extrinsic factors.”
 You will find differences in staff mix, scheduling methods, technology choices, supplies used, work processes, physical plant layout, the focus of department managers, and a host of other variables.
 After all, it is the aggregate effect of those differences that accounts for observed staffing variances among peer group members.
 That is the value of benchmarking.

 Q. How often should our benchmarks be updated?

 A. First, let’s make a distinction between external staffing benchmarks and internal management standards or targets.